Dana Barros: Post-basketball Life

-After retiring from basketball, Barros opened the Dana Barros Sports Complex, a sports and social club in Mansfield, Massachusetts.
+After retiring from basketball, Barros opened the Dana Barros Sports Complex, a sports and social club in Mansfield, Massachusetts (now called M-Plex) 65000 sq ft Multi-Sport Indoor.
 However, the project proved more costly than Barros expected.
-He incurred massive debts.
-Causing him to leave the project.
-But in 2018, He opened a new Basketball Club and Sports Complex, in Stoughton, Massachusetts, which has done much better than the first time he opened a Sports Complex.
-The current Sports Complex and Basketball Club in Stoughton has 5 basketball courts and hosts, AAU games, Tournaments, and Basketball Camps.
+He incurred massive debts which caused him to leave the project.
+In 2018, he opened a new Basketball Club and Sports Complex, in Stoughton, Massachusetts, which has done much better.
+The current Sports Complex and Basketball Club in Stoughton has five basketball courts and hosts AAU games, tournaments, and basketball camps.

 For two months in 2006, Barros worked as an assistant coach for the Northeastern University men's basketball team, a position from which he resigned in June 2006 to accept a role as the Director of Recreation for the city of Boston.

 Barros is now with the media relations department for the Celtics.

 Barros serves as a "basketball insider" for New England Sports Network (NESN) and offers analysis and insight on the NBA on the show NESN Daily.